 Step 1: Think of ALL the possible ASO Keywords for your app or game.

 Gather all the keywords that could bring you traffic to your App Store Page.

-In this step, you still don’t need to worry about the quality of the keyword.
-Just brainstorm, research and analyze your market, your industry, your competitors to find out which keywords describe your game better.
+In this step, you still don't need to worry about the quality of the keyword.
+Just brainstorm, research and analyze your market, your industry, and your competitors to find out which keywords describe your game better.

 Here you have some bullet points on how to generate ASO Keywords:

 - Your features: Think of your product.
 From the app or game genre, visuals, in-app features, game mechanics, story, etc.

 - User benefits: Think about what people will feel or get when they install.
 Quality life improvements, entertainment, save time, better experiences than your competitors, etc.

 - Competitors' keywords: They have already done this same process before.
 Learn what keywords they found and use.
 Maybe you can use them too.